hudson-and-thames/june_applications_21/README.md

 ### How Will You be Evaluated?

 Being a good researcher is a multivariate problem that can't be reduced to a few variables.
-You need to be good at, mathematics, statistics, computer science, finance, and communication.
+You need to be good at: mathematics, statistics, computer science, finance, and communication.

 Pay close attention to detail and know that code style, inline comments, and documentation are heavily weighted.